ha0ye/intro-project-org/README.md

 ## Description

-This workshop guides researchers on organizing tabular data in order to streamline later analysis in Excel, R, or the statistical program of their choice.
-Attendees will gain an understanding of the principles and practices in project organization, file naming, and structuring tidy data.
+This lesson prepares researchers to manage the digital aspects of their projects to: be more efficient, collaborate more easily, and promote reproducibility.
+Attendees will gain an understanding of the principles and practices in project organization, file naming, and documenting their work.

 ## Learning Outcomes